-Examples of Cases:
+Examples of Student Cases:

 • Students are assisting a former prisoner, who currently is homeless, avoid garnishment of service-connected disability benefits due to thousands of dollars in alleged overpayments while in state prison.
 Thus far, these efforts have contributed to the veteran successfully receiving approximately $69,000 in improperly withheld benefits.

 General Information on Structure and Case Work: